x

 During the commissioner meeting, one of the main motions was to move gray wolves from under the endangered classification to the sensitive classification.

-The main difference between the two classifications is that under the endangered classification lethal permits are typically not issued if a wolf is threatening your livestock as opposed to the sensitive classification where livestock owners may be issued a permit for lethal control.
-Other differences are things like jail time and the price of fines associated with killing these wolves.
+The main difference between the two classifications is that under the endangered classification, lethal permits are typically not issued if a wolf is threatening your livestock as opposed to the sensitive classification where livestock owners may be issued a permit for lethal control.
+Other differences include jail time and the price of fines associated with killing these wolves.

 When it came down to voting for reclassifying gray wolves, commission members voted 5 to 4 against it.